rlucente-se-jboss/bootc-pxe-server/README.md

 First, let's make sure the image registry is running and that the bootable container image is available for network installations.

-    systemctl status local-registry.service
+    systemctl status --no-pager -l local-registry.service tftp.socket dhcpd httpd

-You should see that the service is `active`.
+You should see that the services are `active`.
 Check that the bootable container image repository is available for installations.

     . demo.conf